 SBRI Healthcare has been a success story for the AHSNs.
 The programme is led by Eastern AHSN but very much with our 14 AHSN partners.
 Three years into the programme the results are impressive.
-We have a pipeline of innovations - valued at £1.5bn with over 400 jobs and over £45m invested from the private sector.
+We have a pipeline of innovations - valued at £1.5bn - that have been commissioned by the NHS and developed directly to meet these needs.
+We have also shown how healthcare innovations can support the economy - with over 400 jobs and over £45m invested from the private sector.
 With the AHSNs leading the SBRI Healthcare programme we see the best of a nationally led innovation offer informed by a rich local engagement and service reality.